gautemo/Gaute-Meek-Olsen/src/dev-blog/css-variables.md

 ## Summary

 You may disagree with the syntax they decided on, but you can't argue it's a nice feature.
 CSS variables can make you write cleaner and less CSS.
-Makes it easier to make changes afterward.
+Making it easier to make changes afterward.
 But also creates room for functionality as you can change their value through JavaScript.

 _Remember to click the light bulb._